 Assuring the demographics tab in MACWIS is updated every ninety (90) days to reflect updates and changes in contact information, physical address, employment / military status, milestones/achievements in education and special education information (IEP updates).

 Communicate all Independent Living announcements, scheduled activities and events to supervised workers.

-Assuring the appropriate people participate in the development of the appropriateness Approving FSP in MACWIS
+Assuring the appropriate people participate in the development of the

 Independent Living Plan